 Mmmm... a bite of crunch combined with creaminess, straight out of the oven, with a drizzle of orange-blossom scented syrup... knafeh bil jibne is a firm favourite here at home when it comes to desserts.
 Actually, this is not the first time I write about this middle eastern dessert on my blog, but last time I presented it in a fun bite size form- which, I'm pretty sure, you would never find in any Middle Eastern shop or restaurant.
-They just dont make them like that as the traditional way is really to prepare it in a round pan which is what I wanted to share this time around.
+They just dont make them like that as the traditional way is really to prepare it in a gigantic round pan that could feed an entire country!
 I've tried taking lots of photos to show a step-by-step method of making this delicious dessert at home...just incase you get that sudden craving and there is no place nearby to indulge into a ready made slice!

 The key ingredient here is knafeh- you can find this in Middle Eastern food shops.